SarahMason2015/Billionaires/README.md

 ## Splitting the data into training and testing set
 * The sklearn module, "Train_Test_Split," was used to organize the data into training and testing datasets
 * We used the standard data breakdown of 75% training and 25% testing for machine learning

+There are several different machine learning models that could be used for analyzing our data, and each have their own benefits and limitations.
+So, to help maximize the learning efficacy, we decided to give several of those models a try, including decision trees, random forest classifier, oversampling, SMOTE, undersampling, cluster centroid undersampling, and SMOTEENN.

 # Link to Google Slides Presentation
 https://docs.google.com/presentation/d/1h-Ca8qJQ0kc-vKjcii2cRtlcarzMyKrszOJvwMABFSE/edit?usp=sharing